Job overview

 Assume responsibility for own case list and case management of patients with mental health disorders who are determined to be at medium/high risk and complex.

-Work in the community settings as required.
 Work with wider MDT and Adult psychiatrists to make a clinical diagnosis and formulation from a standard assessment, including risk assessment, on which to recommend a treatment intervention.
+Design, write and share a copy of the care plan with parents/carers and patients.
+Carry out the planned intervention with minimal supervision.

 Assess safeguarding issues for own cases and refer concerns to the Adult Safeguarding team.